Ledger Nano S Plus wallet profile

 Yes.
 Ledger is a legitimate French company founded in 2014 with over 6 million devices sold.
 The Nano S Plus uses a CC EAL5+ certified secure element chip verified by ANSSI, the French cybersecurity agency.
 Your private keys never leave the device, and Ledger has never had a hardware breach.

 The Nano S Plus supports over 5,500 coins and tokens across 100+ blockchain networks.
-You can install up to 100 apps simultaneously on the device, a massive improvement over the original Nano S which could only hold 3 to 6 apps at once.
+The device supports up to 100 installed apps.
+The original Nano S typically held only three to six apps.

 Your crypto is safe as long as you have your 24-word recovery phrase.
 Buy a new Ledger, enter the recovery phrase during setup, and all your accounts restore automatically.
 Without the recovery phrase, your funds are gone forever.
 Store those 24 words securely offline.